mybooking-es/mybooking-wp-plugin/readme.txt

 == Description ==

 Mybooking Reservation Engine WordPress plugin.
-Build a reservation engine connected to your mybooking account.
+A reservation system connected to your mybooking account.

-Mybooking plugin can be used to create reservation engine for:
+It is very easy to set up:

+- Create your products and prices on your mybooking account.
+- Install and configure the plugin on your Wordpress website.
+- Start receiving and charging reservations.

+A reservation engine for the following businesses:

+- Vehicles rental
+- Boats rental
-- Car rental
+- Properties rental
 - Kayak/Surf/Paddle surf rental
-- Boats rental
 - Accommodation
+- Sport courts
+- Coworking
+- Escape Rooms
 - Activities or tours
 - Appointments
-- Sport courts
+- Transfers

 == Installation ==